April 23, 2017

 But the Babylonian captivity?
 Well, that seems to be proof of something quite different.
 The military victory of the Babylonians seems to suggest that it is Marduk, the Babylonian god, not Yahweh, who is the strongest, most powerful god.
 In the midst of the Babylonian captivity, many Israelites no doubt faced a crisis of faith: Are we worshiping the right God?
 Does our God care about us?
 Is our God able to protect us?

 Do these questions sound familiar?
 I think we, too, are living in a time where we are in danger of turning to other gods.
-Certainly some of have turned to the gods of nationalism.
+Certainly some people have turned to the gods of nationalism.
 Others to the gods of intellectualism.
 Most of us, if we’re honest, are sometimes afraid that our God is not strong enough to get us through this current, frightening situation.

 In the midst of this faith crisis, we are given a story that re-affirms the power of our true God.
 A God who created the world.
 A God who is active in the world.
 A God who considers the creation of people “very good.”